51st Annual Montana State Fiddle Contest

 Twin Fiddle Jackpot (winners take all)

-Awards for youngest, oldest, Hall of Fame Inductee, and most popular fiddler will also be awarded.
+Awards for youngest and oldest.
 Trophies will be awarded for the top three in each age category and for the winners of all other divisions.

 Pre-register and get a free T-shirt!